 Employees love how this style encourages creativity.
 They feel heard, and like they really matter on the team, as their ideas are being utilized.
 The quality of the product is likely to be high as the employees genuinely care about it.

 Inequality problems arise if it appears you favour one person's input over another's.
 If someone's ideas are constantly swept aside, they'll grow frustrated with the team.
-This makes the democratic management style potentially hard to navigate.
+This makes the democratic style potentially hard to navigate.

 Someone using the transformational leader management style puts inspiration and innovation front and centre.